João Pedro (footballer, born 2001): Chelsea

 On 2 July 2025, Pedro was signed by fellow Premier League club Chelsea on a deal until 2033 for a reported fee of £55m plus £5m add-ons.
 He was included in Chelsea's 2025 FIFA Club World Cup squad during the tournament's second registration window on that same day.
 He made his debut in the quarter-finals two days later, where he came on as a second-half substitute in Chelsea's 2–1 victory against Palmeiras.
 On 8 July 2025, he scored a brace in the semi-final against his boyhood club Fluminense.
 In the final, he scored the last goal in a 3–0 victory over Paris Saint-Germain.

 On 22 August 2025, Pedro scored his first Premier League goal for Chelsea with a headed finish from a corner in their 5–1 victory over West Ham United at the London Stadium.
+Later that year, on 9 December, he scored his first UEFA Champions League goal in a 2–1 away defeat against Atalanta.
+On 28 January 2026, he netted a brace in a 3–2 away victory over Napoli, securing his club's place in the Champions League round of 16.
+On 4 March, Pedro scored his first hat-trick for Chelsea in a 4–1 win at Aston Villa.

+On 24 August 2026, Pedro opened the scoring after just 31 seconds in Chelsea’s 3–2 victory over Fulham, making it the fastest goal in the history of the Premier League's opening round.

+On 30 August 2026, Pedro scored a goal and an assist against Brighton while scoring an own goal in a 4-3 win.

 International career

 On 19 August 2023, Pedro was called up for the Brazil Olympic football team.
 Pedro would make his Brazil debut as an 84th-minute substitute in a 1–0 loss against Morocco.

 Three months later on 6 November 2023, Pedro was called up to the Brazil senior team for the first time.
 On 16 November, Pedro would make his debut for the Seleção after coming on as a substitute for the injured Vinícius Júnior at the 27th-minute mark in a 2–1 loss to Colombia.